TosbackCgusBridge-Bot/CGUs-versions/Bloomberg/Privacy Policy.md

 Your California Privacy Rights

 If you are a California resident, California Civil Code Section 1798.83 permits you to request information regarding the disclosure of your personal information by BLP to its affiliates and/or third parties for their direct marketing purposes.
-With respect to such entities, this privacy policy applies only to their activities within the State of California.
 To make such a request, please send an email with your first name, last name, mailing address, email address and telephone number to privacy@bloomberg.com.
 Please include “California Privacy Rights” in the Subject line of your email.
 You may also make such a request by writing to us at:

 Bloomberg L.P.
 Attn: Legal Department 731 Lexington Avenue New York, NY 10022

 Modifications To This Privacy Policy

 BLP reserves the right to change this Privacy Policy at any time by posting revisions on this Web page.
 Such changes will be effective upon posting.

-© Bloomberg - Terms of Service - Privacy Policy - Feedback